 The Subrecipient does not assume any responsibility for or liability to any person injured as a result of the Landlord’s action or failure to act in connection with the implementation of this Contract or as a result of any other action or failure to act by the Landlord.

 The Landlord is not the agent of the Subrecipient and this Contract does not create any relationship between the Subrecipient and any lender to the Landlord or any suppliers, employees, contractors or subcontractors used by the Landlord in connection with this Contract.

 Nothing in this Contract shall be construed as creating any rights for any third-party beneficiaries to enforce any provision of this Contract or to assert any claim against the Tenant, the Subrecipient, or the Landlord under this Contract, except for HUD or the Indiana Housing and Community Development Authority.
+This Contract has been entered into by the Subrecipient on behalf of IHCDA, the administrator of the Program for the State of Indiana.
+Both the Subrecipient and the Landlord have a duty to perform their obligations set forth in this Contract.
+The performance of the obligations set forth in the Contract by the Subrecipient and the Landlord are necessary to ensure that the Program is being administered in compliance with HUD regulations and in a manner to carry out the purpose of the Program in a timely and efficient manner.
+As a third-party beneficiary, IHCDA may directly enforce any provision contained in this Contract.

 CONFLICT OF INTEREST PROVISIONS